 Join us at the Bend Beer Run!

-NEW FOR 2022 – In addition to your four Beer Run beer stops along the route – your Beer Run registration now includes free entry into The Little Woody festival.
+In addition to your four Beer Run beer stops along the route – your Beer Run registration now includes free entry into The Little Woody festival.

 Sip your beer while listening to live music, play some games or stay and enjoy some barrel-aged brews.

 Let us be your guide through a world of whiskeys at this very special VIP presentation by Woodinville Whiskey – Take a virtual trip from its origins in Scotland to the frontier fields of Central Washington.
 Let us be your guide through the rich caramel finish of Woodinville Bourbon and Rye.
 Sample the subtle notes of smoke and citrus of Ardbeg Scotch before taking a trip to the Speyside region of Scotland to encounter the eight single malts that tie Copper Dog Blended Scotch together.

 Early entry is for VIP ticket holders only!
 Seating is limited so please don’t be late.

 Copper Dog is a stunning blend of no fewer than eight single malts, bursting with flavour and personality.
 Our blend was born in a pub, and that’s how Copper Dog is best enjoyed: huddled over a bar, telling stories and sharing tales and tipples amongst good friends.